yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-01/solution/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) Solution Notes: Node Ecosystem
 ====================================================================

-* This lab requires the students to:
+## Lab Requirements
+  * Arithmetic Module
     * Write tests for the arithmetic module (provided for them)
+      * argument types, argument count, return values, error handling
     * Extend the arithmetic module (multiply/divide)
     * Refactor it to move the argument type checking and counts into a shared function
+  * Greet Module
-  * Write a similar "greet" module from scratch.
+    * Write a "greet" module from scratch.
+    * Tests:
+      * argument types, argument count, return values, error handling

+## Grading Standards & Notes
+  * Features
+    * add, subtract, multiply, divide
+    * hello takes a person
+  * Testing
+    * Required: type checking, return values
+    * Recommended: error handling
+  * Deployment
+    * Travis Only
+  * Documentation
+    * README Standards
+    * JSDoc Not Required

+## Lab Assistance Notes
 * The package.json purposefully does not have dependencies or scripts in it
   * They will have to install jest, eslint and the appropriate scripts
-* To turn this in, they must:
-  * Fork the repo
-  * Submit a PR against their master branch
-  * Submit a link to Travis-ci.com showing their passing tests